minhthao113/ca2/README.md

 * Add and edit collums in all files
 * Change "category" to "module" and "record" to "assignment" to fit the theme
 * Change input types in add_assignment_form and edit_assignment_form
+* Add "Back to Homepage" button in error page